Welcome To The Magic of Homemade Chinese Soups Website

-Many chinese restaurants serve wonderful luxurious soups using expensive ingredients and elaborate cooking techniques.
-When they are served, they are both a feast for the eyes and for the stomach.
-A gastronomical experience indeed!
+Many Chinese restaurants serve wonderful luxurious soups with expensive ingredients and elaborate cooking techniques.
+They are both a feast for the eyes and for the stomach.
+A gastronomical experience!

-But magical moments with chinese soups happen in the humble home kitchen.
-Home-cooked, with simple ingredients, using simple cooking methods, using simple cooking utensils, served piping hot with love, and enjoyed in the company of loved ones.
+But magical moments happened with homemade Chinese soups.
+Home-styled, with simple ingredients, using simple cooking methods, using basic cooking utensils, served piping hot with love, and enjoyed in the company of loved ones.

 A simple lotus root soup with lean pork ribs.
 Photo credit: Phoebe Lim